 - Public awareness should be created regarding biodiversity conservation and its importance.

-Biodiversity Conservation Methods
+Biodiversity and its Conservation

 - In-situ Conservation